metadata toggle

 Only the 25 ml vial should be used to treat cats, dogs and small piglets to prevent excessive puncturing of the closure.

-See Adverse reactions.
+See Adverse events.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-In case of accidental self-injection, seek medical advice immediately and show the package leaflet to the physician.
+In case of accidental self-injection, seek medical advice immediately and show the package leaflet or the label to the physician.

 People with known hypersensitivity to the active substance or any of the excipients should avoid contact with the veterinary medicinal product.